-Society Meetings: 7:30 pm on fourth Mondays (except summer or holidays), Mounts Botanical Garden, 531 N. Military Trail, West Palm Beach OR online via Zoom.
+Society Meetings: 7:00 pm social time, program starts at 7:30 pm on fourth Mondays (except summer or holidays), Mounts Botanical Garden, 531 N. Military Trail, West Palm Beach OR online via Zoom.
 (Zoom link emailed to members before meetings.)

 Upcoming Programs and Events

 • January 27, 2025 - GPBRS Meeting at Mounts Botanical Garden, 7:30 pm.
-Program: “Preparing Your Roses to Show” with ARS Show Judges, Mike Becker and Bill Langford.
+Program: “Pruning for South Florida” with ARS Rosarians, Mike Becker and Bill Langford.

 • February 8 and 9, 2025 - Winter Plant Sale at Mounts Botanical Garden, Admission: Adults $20, Senior, Military or College Students is $18.
 Saturday: open to public 9 am – 4 pm; Sunday: open to public 9 am to 3 pm.
 Winter Sale Info.

 • February 24, 2025 - GPBRS Meeting at Mounts Botanical Garden, 7:30 pm.
-Program: “Best Pruning Practices".
+Program: “Fertilization and India Fertilizing Protocols” with Denise Abruzzese.

 • Summer Rose Care – Cool Roses